-NAME AGE(1) PRINCIPAL OCCUPATION YEAR FIRST BECAME A DIRECTOR G. Jackson Ratcliffe 63 Chairman of the Board, President and Chief Executive Officer of the Company.
-Director of Praxair, Inc., Olin Corporation and Sunoco, Inc. 1980 E. Richard Brooks 62 Chairman and Chief Executive Officer of Central and South West Corporation (utility holding company).
-1993 George W. Edwards, Jr 60 Retired President and Chief Executive Officer of The Kansas City Southern Railway Company (railroad).
+NAME AGE(1) PRINCIPAL OCCUPATION YEAR FIRST BECAME A DIRECTOR G. Jackson Ratcliffe 64 Chairman of the Board, President and Chief Executive Officer of the Company.
+Director of Praxair, Inc., Olin Corporation and Sunoco, Inc. 1980 E. Richard Brooks 63 Retired Chairman and Chief Executive Officer of Central and South West Corporation (utility holding company).
+Director of American Electric Power Company, Inc. 1993 George W. Edwards, Jr 61 Retired President and Chief Executive Officer of The Kansas City Southern Railway Company (railroad).
 Chairman of the Board and a Director of El Paso Electric Company.
-1990 Joel S. Hoffman 61 Retired Partner of Simpson Thacher & Bartlett, a New York City law firm.
+1990 Joel S. Hoffman 62 Retired Partner of Simpson Thacher & Bartlett, a New York City law firm.
 1989

-NAME AGE(1) PRINCIPAL OCCUPATION YEAR FIRST BECAME A DIRECTOR Andrew McNally IV 60 Retired Chairman and Chief Executive Officer of Rand McNally & Company (printing, publishing and map-making).
-Principal of Hammond, Kennedy, Whitney & Company, Inc. (a leverage buy-out firm); and a director of Burns International Service Corp., Morgan Stanley Funds, and Reinhold Industries, Inc. 1980 Daniel J. Meyer 63 Chairman of the Board and Chief Executive Officer of Milacron Inc. (plastics processing systems and services and metal cutting process products and services).
+NAME AGE(1) PRINCIPAL OCCUPATION YEAR FIRST BECAME A DIRECTOR Andrew McNally IV 61 Retired Chairman and Chief Executive Officer of Rand McNally & Company (printing, publishing and map-making).
+Principal of Hammond, Kennedy, Whitney & Company, Inc. (a leverage buy-out firm); and a director of Burns International Service Corp., Morgan Stanley Funds, and Reinhold Industries, Inc. 1980 Daniel J. Meyer 64 Chairman of the Board and Chief Executive Officer of Milacron Inc. (plastics processing systems and services and metal cutting process products and services).
 Director of Broadwing, Inc., The E. W. Scripps Company, and AK Steel Corporation.
-1989 John A. Urquhart 71 President of John A. Urquhart Associates (management consultant) and Senior Advisor to the Chairman and a Director of Enron Corp. (natural gas pipeline system).
-Director of Teco Energy, Incorporated, a public utility holding company, and its subsidiary, Tampa Electric Company, The Weir Group plc., Catalytica, Inc., and its subsidiary, Catalytica Combustion Systems, Inc. 1991 Malcolm Wallop 67 Chairman of Frontiers of Freedom Institute (non-profit foundation) and Chairman of Western Strategy Group (international consulting).
+1989 John A. Urquhart 72 President of John A. Urquhart Associates (management consultant) and Senior Advisor to the Chairman and a Director of Enron Corp. (natural gas pipeline system).
+Director of Teco Energy, Incorporated, a public utility holding company, and its subsidiary, Tampa Electric Company, The Weir Group plc., and Catalytica Energy Systems, Inc. 1991 Malcolm Wallop 68 Chairman of Frontiers of Freedom Institute (non-profit foundation).
 Director of El Paso Energy Corporation, El Paso Energy Partners and Sheridan State Bank.
 1995

-(1) As of March 10, 2000.
+(1) As of March 9, 2001.

 Each of the individuals was elected as a Director by the shareholders of the Company.

-During the five years ended December 31, 1999, Messrs.
-Brooks, Hoffman, Edwards, McNally, Meyer, Ratcliffe and Urquhart have either been retired or held the principal occupation set forth above opposite their names.
+During the five years ended December 31, 2000, each of the Directors has either been retired or held the principal occupation set forth above opposite his name.